ArthurWiese/SC2-Neuro-API-Integration/Documentation/Documentation.md

 The integration can be started at any time and even works with saves and loads.

-## Structure of the integration in SC 2
+## Structure of the integration in SC2
 All .SC2Map files that use the Neuro API integration have a dependency to a .SC2Mod file.

 <img src="ModFileOverview.jpg">